Sameepshah32/Fraud-Merchant/README.md

-# Company-Profitability
+# Fraud Merchant Prediction
-Prediction using Machine Learning algorithms if a company will be profitable or not in the next 5 years
+Prediction using Machine Learning algorithms if a merchant is Fraudster or not for a E-Commerce client